-I asked Charleston attorney David Pearlman about workers’ rights if Long Covid is hurting their ability to work.
+Live 5 asked Charleston attorney David Pearlman about workers’ rights if Long Covid is hurting their ability to work.

-“We are an employee-at-will state so generally a worker or employee has very little protection,” said Pearlman, Partner at Steinberg Law Firm.
+“We are an employee-at-will state, so generally a worker or employee has very little protection,” said Pearlman, Partner at Steinberg Law Firm.

-“These are frontline workers.
+“These are front-line workers.
 People who every day went to work and tried to save lives and put themselves at risk at got sick,” he said.
 “They should be covered.
 They should be protected.
 Right now, insurance companies, at least the cases I’ve been involved in, have not been accepting these cases which is really egregious as far as I’m concerned.”

 Pearlman said some of his clients are long haulers who still can’t work.

 Kronsberg understands.
 “It’s no joke.
-People need to take it serious.
+People need to take it seriously.
 I know a lot of mandates are being lifted and mask ordinances.
 I’m all about taking off a mask, but I’m also all about getting vaccinated.
 Vaccinations are out there.
 Go get them,” she said.
 “Hopefully, we’re going to turn the corner here soon.
 We’ve had a very, very, very rough 14 months.”

 It’s waiting for their bodies go back to normal, too.